 Metlife is a well-known name in insurance that used to sell individual life policies in the U.S. Since 2017, they separated their life and annuity business for individuals and no longer offer individual life.
 Life insurance is instead available through the new company Brighthouse Financial.
 Metlife offers limited life insurance options through employers with permanent life and term life policy options.
 We researched their life insurance policy options to see how they stacked up to 24 other top life insurance carriers based on price, coverage options, service, and more.

 In 2016, Metlife stopped using Snoopy and the gang in their marketing as the decision was for MetLife to move away from individual life insurance sales, which involved rebranding and shifting their individual life business to a new company: Brighthouse Financial.
-MetLife has a Better Business Bureau Rating of A-; this rating would apply to all of their various insurance lines but does not reflect their life insurance division alone.
+MetLife has a Better Business Bureau Rating of B-; this rating would apply to all of their various insurance lines but does not reflect their life insurance division alone.

 They offer life insurance as well as other insurance products such as home and auto insurance, long-term care, critical illness coverage, medicare plans, and some investment options.
 When you have MetLife life insurance you may be able to get discounts when you insure other products with them too.

 Metlife does not sell life insurance to individuals, they offer a limited selection of life insurance options through employer group plans.
 Individual life insurance was shifted to Brighthouse Financial in 2017.
-MetLife is the number one insurer for group life insurance in the U.S.
+MetLife is the number two insurer for group life insurance in the U.S.